 Donate personal protective equipment

 Considering offering your talents to create masks for poll workers.
-Where and how to donate can vary by county, but you can typically find that information by contacting the office of the secretary of state for your state government.
+Where and how to donate can vary by county, but you can typically find that information by contacting the office of the secretary of state.
 Counties may have requirements for ensuring donated masks meet public health standards, so be sure to double–check with your local officials.

 You don’t have to be good with words to write a letter encouraging people to vote.
 A variety of nonpartisan organizations provide messaging, addresses and other materials (like a printable template) to make it easy to encourage people to vote.